-For each artefact that you include, you will provide an explanation of what you learned from the associated experience and how that learning relates to one or more of the selected topics.
+For each artefact that you include, you will provide an explanation of what you learned from the associated experience and how that learning relates to the selected topic.
 Note that the goal is not to maximise the number of artefacts but to illustrate your learning effectively through selection and discussion of a reasonable number of artefacts.